You have a responsibility to yourself to make sure your needs are met.

 When Peace Feels Impossible

-As a family caregiver, we often find ourselves wearing all the hats of responsibility.
+As an invisible illness caregiver, we often find ourselves wearing all the hats of responsibility.
 And ignoring our own needs.
 Not only that but frustration, grief, guilt, and compassion fatigue can be consuming.

 Peace within begins to feel impossible and we need help finding our way back to wellness.